apache/storm/docs/Metrics.md

 }
 ```

-But the spout would show something more like for the same metric.
+But the spout instead would show something like the following for the `__ack-count` metric.

 ```
 {